 NSW Department of Planning and Environment engaged SLR Consulting Australia Pty Ltd (SLR) to undertake a series of Health Impact Assessments of the Woodsreef Mine site as part of the Woodsreef Mine Major Rehabilitation Project.
-This report is the fourth report, relating to the health impact assessment after the demolition of building structures component of the task.
+This report is the sixth and final report, relating to the long term health risk component of the task.

-Woodsreef Mine is a derelict, open cut asbestos mine located approximately 15km east of Barraba in the Northern NSW Tablelands.
+Woodsreef Mine is a derelict, open cut asbestos mine located approximately 15 km east of Barraba in the Northern NSW Tablelands.
 The mine extends over an area of about 290 hectares, comprising predominantly Crown Land and is situated in an area where naturally occurring asbestos is found in significant concentrations in the soil and ground surfaces over a broad area both inside and outside the mine footprint.
 Thus the local environment may be impacted by both the effects of previous mining operations as well as areas of naturally occurring asbestos being subject to natural weathering of the parent material potentially leading to the enrichment of local soils with asbestos fibres.